Russia-ic.com

 St. Petersburg seems to be enveloped in some poetic veil of enchantment; the city of white nights and drawbridges, splendid sights and museums, variety of elegant architectural styles of all epochs and grim close backyards, contradictory history and unpredictable weather, it attracts people from all over the world with its cultural gorgeousness.

-If you are lucky to find yourself in St. Petersburg you face a really hard choice between all the places of interests: only museums amount to 170 in number here.
+If you are lucky to find yourself in St. Petersburg you face quite a hard choice between all the places of interests: only museums amount to 170 in number here.

 If you are attracted to Russian arts the right choice will be certainly the State Russian Museum.
-Its collection has over 400 thousand exhibits, featuring all the major schools of Russian fine art, all of its types and genres from the 10th to the 20th century.
+Its collection has over 400 thousand exhibits, featuring all the major schools of Russian fine arts, with all its types and genres from the 10th to the 20th century.

-When you are tired of walking take an excursion over the numerous channels of St. Petersburg.
+When you get tired of walking take a boat excursion around the numerous channels of St. Petersburg.
 You will enjoy the beauty of the city and the pleasure of a voyage along the water labyrinths, reflecting the splendid buildings and bridges.
 The city mirrored in water might appear even more enchanting than the real one!

-And to get to the full the taste of St. Petersburg luxury do not miss the chance of visiting miraculous open-air ensembles of parks and palaces, where Russian emperors and nobles used to enjoy their summertime.
+Besides, to taste St. Petersburg luxury to the full do not miss the chance of visiting miraculous open-air ensembles of parks and palaces, where Russian emperors and nobles used to enjoy their summertime.
 To name but a few, the Peterhof with its incomparable fountains and the Tsarskoe Selo glorified by Alexander Pushkin.

-St. Petersburg will leave an unforgettable impression.
-It will definitely make you come back here once again.
+St. Petersburg will undoubtedly leave an unforgettable impression and make you want to come here again.

 Arriving

-Many airlines fly straight to St. Petersburg.
-And of course you can choose to fly through Moscow, or fly over to Moscow and then go to St. Petersburg by train.
+Lots of international airlines offer direct flights to St. Petersburg.
+Besides, you can certainly choose to fly via Moscow, or fly over to Moscow and then go to St. Petersburg by train.

-In St. Petersburg there is one airport with two terminals – for domestic and for foreign flights: Pulkovo, 1 and 2.
+St. Petersburg has one airport with two terminals, one for domestic and one for foreign flights: Pulkovo 1 and 2, respectively.

 There are five railway terminals in St. Petersburg: Moscovsky, Baltiysky, Vitebsky, Finlandsky, and Ladozhsky terminals.
-Three of them are international: Vitebsky, Finlandsky, and Ladozhsky.
+Three of them are international - these are Vitebsky, Finlandsky, and Ladozhsky ones.

-Travelling on a train is the most economic and safe way of travelling, but also it is the most lengthy one.
-And there is one other problem: in summer time Russian railway system is overloaded with passenger traffic.
-So it is better to buy tickets in advance: to and from St. Petersburg.
+Travelling by train is the most economic and safe way, but it is also the most lengthy one.
+And there is one more problem: in summer Russian railway system is overloaded with passenger traffic.
+So it is better to buy tickets to and from St. Petersburg in advance.

 Weather

 Climate in St. Petersburg is moderate warm damp in summer and moderate cold in winter.
-It is greatly affected by the proximity of the Finnish Bay.
+It is greatly affected by the proximity of the Gulf of Finland.

 Average annual temperature is 5,3 °C (41,5 °F)